NZPIEFACE/snake/README.md

     - Need to make it so typing something adds to buffer even when the program is sleeping, or through another way.
       - Was done using a non-blocking input method.

+  - Kill the snake if it hits a wall or itself.

 - Rendering
   - Output w/ steady frame rate.
   - Changing character grid.